 Establish a clear, consistent meeting schedule in advance, share it with all parties, and ensure they have noted it on their calendars.
 Decide on the meeting format, whether in-person, via conference calls, video conferences, or online collaboration tools, to best suit your collaboration.

-Create structured agendas for each meeting, covering progress updates, upcoming milestones, and action items and addressing challenges or opportunities.
+Create structured agendas for each meeting, covering progress updates, upcoming milestones, action items, and addressing challenges or opportunities.
 Define roles like the facilitator, note-taker, and timekeeper, rotating responsibilities for shared ownership and active engagement among participants.

 Promote a culture of open and honest communication during meetings, providing a safe space for members to share updates, raise concerns, offer suggestions, and seek clarifications.